MIDS-scaling-up/v3a/week01/lab/README.md

         Follow the instructions from the link below.

         <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html>

-        -aws configure (enter access key, security key and select region such as us-east-1)
+    -   Run `aws configure` (enter access key, security key and select region such as us-east-1)

 -  Go to Services-EC2-Keypairs